-The basis for the DTA / DTL position in the IFRS balance sheet is temporary differences between fiscal and commercial valuation.
-This DTA / DTL position is the base for this line item on the Solvency II balance sheet, adjusted for Solvency II revaluations, such as revaluation of technical provisions.
+The basis for the deferred tax assets (DTA)/deferred tax liabilities (DTL) position in the IFRS balance sheet is temporary differences between fiscal and commercial valuation.
+This DTA / DTL position is the base for this line item on the Solvency II balance sheet, adjusted for Solvency II revaluations.
+The largest DTL mutation is mainly caused by the higher (valuation) mortgages and change of savings linked mortgages.

-In accordance with the Delegated Regulation the DTA / DTL position is netted in the balance sheet.
-The balance sheet of a.s.r. life contains a DTL.

 The deferred tax effects involve a correction related to the fact that (most of) the revaluations as described in this chapter are gross of tax.
-In 2019, Dutch government decided the tax rate will gradually decrease from 25% to 21.7% in 2021.
-By the end of 2020, this decision was reversed and corporate tax rate remains 25%.
-Therefore the calculated tax effect is based on 25%.
+The tax effect is calculated at 25.8%.
+In accordance with the Delegated Regulation and the recommendations of DNB, netting is only allowed with same tax authority and with same timing.
+Based on this netting principles, a.s.r. life contains a DTA and a DTL .